Megesh95/glassesplatform/README.md

 and also the footer part looks ugly fix it.
 =======
 ==============================
-i have added product cards and added a few ad banners , App.jsx is a mess, plz keep it clean
+i have added product cards and added a few ad banners